Anthrax

 • Injection

-Cutaneous infection is usually acquired by contact with infected animals, spore-contaminated animal products, or soil-containing spores or rarely by injection from contaminated heroin in injection drug users.
-Open wounds or abrasions increase susceptibility, but infection may occur when skin is intact.
-Cutaneous anthrax is typically not contagious, but in very rare instances skin infection may be transmitted from person to person by direct contact or fomites.
+Cutaneous infection is the most common form and accounts for > 95% of cases (1).
+It is usually acquired by contact with infected animals, spore-contaminated animal products or soil containing spores.
+Open wounds or abrasions increase susceptibility, but infection may occur even when skin is intact.
+Cutaneous anthrax is typically not contagious, but, in very rare instances, skin infection may be transmitted from person to person by direct contact or fomites (eg, towels, shared bedding).

 After entering the body, spores germinate inside macrophages, which migrate to regional lymph nodes where the bacteria multiply.
 In inhalation anthrax, spores are deposited in alveolar spaces, where they are ingested by macrophages, which migrate to mediastinal lymph nodes, usually causing a hemorrhagic mediastinitis.